awehrung/algo-competition/README.md

 * Any invalid output will result in forfeiting the game

 The competition will pair every competitor in a round-robin tournament, adding the scores obtained each game.
 Greatest cumulated score wins the tournament.

+## Game 2: Mega mexican standoff

+After months of betraying one another (see game 1), it finally happened: a gigantic mexican standoff involving all the players, standing in a circle.
+Each round, you have 3 options at your disposal: Shooting at your neighbors, protecting yourself, or reloading.
+If you shoot, pistols in both hands fire at the same time, hitting both people standing next to you in the circle (or the one person in front of you if only two people are left).
+This consumes 1 ammo and inflicts 10 damage, reduced to 4 damage if the target chose to protect themselves.
+If you reload, you gain 1 ammo back up to your starting maximum of 2.
+Invalid actions (e.g. shooting with no ammo, reloading with full ammo, unknown output) result in the player doing nothing for the round.
+Every player starts with 30 health-points, can you be the last one standing?

+Specification for competitors:
+* Input: 3 triplets of HP, ammo and last action in the following format: `30/2/P`, the first being yourself and the others representing your neighbors
+* If only two people are left alive, then the third triplet is omitted
+* The "last action" are encoded as letters: `S` for Shooting, `P` for Protecting, `R` for Reloading and `N` for Nothing.
+* The input will be transmitted through `docker run` arguments, e.g. `docker run my-competitor:v1 "20/1/P 20/0/N 16/2/R"`
+* Output: 1 character representing the decision, using the same encoding as "last action"
+* The output will be read from the console, the container should not print anything else

+The competition will shuffle the competitors to build a starting circle and runs until at most 1 player is left alive.